Australia’s aged care system offers a variety of services to support the diverse care needs of older Australians.

 Related information can be found on other GEN topic pages:

-For a confidentialised unit record file (CURF) on this topic, view the GEN data: People’s care needs in aged care.
+For a confidentialised unit record file (CURF) on this topic, view GEN data: People’s care needs in aged care.

 Publications and data